jon-harper/jon-harper.github.io/docs/abs/printing.md

     Supports are broken or cut off after printing; with ABS, the layer adhesions is sufficient to make support removal destructive to the print.

-[^c5]:
-    An unfiltered exhaust ducts air outside the building, usually out a window or through the ceiling.

 *[FDM]: Fusion deposition modeling: a method of 3D printing material in layers by extruding heated plastic through a nozzle.
 *[HDT]: Heat-deflection temperature: the temperature where a material under a fixed amount of stress begins to bend.